CrazyTim/spin-wheel/README.md

 - Vanilla JavaScript (ES6).
 - No dependencies.
-- Simple, easy to read API.
+- Simple, easy to use API.
 - Realistic wheel rotation (no easing, just momentum and drag).
 - Interactive - spin the wheel using click-drag/touch-flick, or you can manually call `spin()`.
 - [Easily themeable](https://crazytim.github.io/spin-wheel/examples/themes):